 You might want to sit a couple of rows back to watch this 15-minute competition.

 The oysters are shucked ahead of time and counted out into paper cups.
-Contestants have 15 minutes to eat as many oysters as they can, one paper cupful at a time without, ahem, regurgitating.
+Contestants have 15 minutes to eat as many oysters as they can, one cupful at a time without, ahem, regurgitating.

 Camping and cabins near Apalachicola